 Attributes and attribute certificate extensions are identified by object identifiers (OIDs).
 Many of the OIDs used in this document are copied from X.509 [X.509-2000].
-Other OIDs were assigned from an arc delegated by the IANA.
+Other OIDs were assigned from an arc delegated by the IANA to the PKIX working group.
 No further action by the IANA is necessary for this document or any anticipated updates.

-10. References \
+[Page 36] 10.
+References